ammulder/AppleIntelWiFiMVM/README.md

 As of this writing the driver recognizes the appropriate hardware and loads a matching firmware file, but does not yet send the firmware to the hardware.

 Now I'm in the process of trying to get all the Linux driver code to build on Mac OS X.  This will be a very long process.
-Work is happening on the "Porting" branch, but it will probably be a long time before all the source even compiles again.
+Work is currently happening on the "Porting" branch, but only a small subset of the code even compiles right now.

 Long story short, __this driver does not yet actually connect to wireless networks__.